-- It's difficult to keep up with trends – as a full stack dev, you'll work across different areas of tech so it is a challenge to keep up with emerging trends.
+- It's difficult to keep up with trends – since you are working across different areas of tech, it's a challenge to keep up with emerging trends.

-- Issues with balancing work, as full stack devs tend to take on too much work.
+- Issues with balancing work, as a full-stack developer it tends to take on too much time.
 As a result, you might forget to divide your workload into smaller tasks and get confused about your responsibilities on a certain project.

-Now that we have covered all the details, it's time to talk money.
-You're probably thinking that all these requirements should come with a very good salary, right?
+One of the main reason why people study and later work is to be able to pay bills, so you're probably thinking that all these requirements should come with a very good salary, right?

-Well, that's true – according to Indeed the average full stack developer can start at $107,750/yr.
+Well, that's true – according to Indeed the average salary of a full-stack developer ranges at $107,750/yr.

 How to Get Started with Full Stack Development